markkorput/pyOmxSync/README.md

 ## Summary

-A small python module that syncs omxplayers over a network using sockets in a master/slave configuration.
-The syncing logic was initialy inspired by the [omxplayer-sync](https://github.com/turingmachine/omxplayer-sync) implementation, but designed to be easily implementable in your python project (not as a runnable script).
+A small python module that syncs omxplayers over the network using sockets and a master/slave configuration.
+The syncing logic was initialy inspired by the [omxplayer-sync](https://github.com/turingmachine/omxplayer-sync) implementation, but designed to be easily implementable in your python project (and not as a stand-alone runnable script).
 It uses [python-omxplayer-wrapper](https://github.com/willprice/python-omxplayer-wrapper) to interface with the OMXPlayer process.

 ## Install